 Join us by taking the Energy Challenge to sustain a future for the bears—and by supporting climate action!
 Here’s your day-by-day invite:

-Monday, November 6: The COP23 climate talks begin today in Bonn, Germany.
-But it's not just nations.
-Show your support for the many individuals, cities, districts, businesses, and universities stepping up to meet the goals of the Paris climate accord.
+Monday, November 5: Show your support for the many individuals, cities, districts, businesses, and universities stepping up to meet the goals of the Paris climate accord.
 Get involved in building on this momentum and encourage others to do the same. #SaveOurSeaIce #StrongerTogether

 And don't forget to post photos of your actions on Instagram with the hashtag #saveourseaice.